sivm-rj/rl-gymnasium-value-policy-agents/README.md

 env.close()
 ```

-**Diverse Environment Collection**: Gymnasium includes several families of environments[27][33]:
+**Diverse Environment Collection**: Gymnasium includes several families of environments:
 - **Classic Control**: Physics-based control tasks (CartPole, Pendulum, etc.)
 - **Box2D**: 2D physics-based games and simulations
 - **Toy Text**: Simple discrete environments for debugging algorithms
 - **MuJoCo**: Complex physics simulations with multi-joint control
 - **Atari**: Classic Atari 2600 games for testing RL algorithms

-**Action and Observation Spaces**: Environments define structured spaces that specify the format and bounds of actions and observations[24].
+**Action and Observation Spaces**: Environments define structured spaces that specify the format and bounds of actions and observations.

 ### Why Use Gymnasium?

-1. **Industry Standard**: Gymnasium's API has become the de facto standard for RL research and development[31][34]
+1. **Industry Standard**: Gymnasium's API has become the de facto standard for RL research and development
-2. **Easy Integration**: Compatible with popular RL libraries like Stable-Baselines3, RLlib, and others[35]
+2. **Easy Integration**: Compatible with popular RL libraries like Stable-Baselines3, RLlib, and others
 3. **Extensive Documentation**: Comprehensive guides and examples for getting started
 4. **Active Community**: Regular updates, bug fixes, and new environment additions

 ## Value-Based Methods

-Value-based methods in reinforcement learning focus on learning the value of states or actions to guide decision-making[41][44].
-Instead of directly learning a policy, these methods estimate how beneficial it is to be in specific states or take specific actions, measured by expected cumulative future rewards[50][53].
+Value-based methods in reinforcement learning focus on learning the value of states or actions to guide decision-making.
+Instead of directly learning a policy, these methods estimate how beneficial it is to be in specific states or take specific actions, measured by expected cumulative future rewards.

 ### Core Concept

 The fundamental idea is to build value functions that estimate expected returns:

 - **State-Value Function V(s)**: Expected reward for being in state s and following the current policy
-- **Action-Value Function Q(s,a)**: Expected reward for taking action a in state s and then following the policy[41][50]
+- **Action-Value Function Q(s,a)**: Expected reward for taking action a in state s and then following the policy

-Once learned, these value functions guide action selection by choosing actions with the highest estimated values[44][47].
+Once learned, these value functions guide action selection by choosing actions with the highest estimated values.

 ### Key Algorithms

 #### Q-Learning
-Q-Learning is a model-free, off-policy algorithm that learns optimal action-values using the Bellman equation[44]:
+Q-Learning is a model-free, off-policy algorithm that learns optimal action-values using the Bellman equation:

 ```
 Q(s,a) ← Q(s,a) + α[r + γ max Q(s',a') - Q(s,a)]